 The same swaging technique is used on most lifelines and the cable is then connected to the pulpits or stanchions.
 This configuration provides an additional area of concern, beyond the lifespan of the swage fittings or the wire, as most lifelines have some slack, which creates a catenary (a sag between two points).
 The failure develops when the wire is deflected downward, such as when fenders are hung from the lifeline.
 The swage fitting is rigid but the wire is flexible and wants to bend, which can cause the wire to break at the swage.
 Below is example of such a failure.

 There are many cases where the rigging, lifelines or fittings may look just fine externally, yet there may be corrosion going on within the wire or swage.
 This corrosion most often occurs as a function of the age in addition to the frequency and type of use.
 If you’re concerned about the state of your rigging, you should have one of our professionals take a look at your boat.
-We are currently running a special on rigging that may help make your decision a little easier.
-Click here to view details.

 At KKMI your safety and enjoyment on the water is one of our highest priorities.
 We believe the more you know about your boat the better experience you will have.
 Please feel free to send me your thoughts on how KKMI can be your “go-to” source for all things aboard your boat.